Phauthentic/pagination/readme.md

 # Framework agnostic Pagination

 This library is a framework agnostic way of paginating through data sets.
-The only dependency is psr/http-message.
+The only dependency is [psr/http-message](https://github.com/php-fig/http-message).

-It gets the information from the request and turns it into a data transfer object that is passed to a mapper that will map it to the data layer implementation.
+It gets the information from the request object that must comply to [the PSR-7 standard](https://www.php-fig.org/psr/psr-7/) and turns it into a [data transfer object](https://en.wikipedia.org/wiki/Data_transfer_object) that is passed to a mapper that will map it to the data layer implementation.

 **This is work on progress!
 Don't use it yet!**